1 ATS Start Page

-If you already have some active test cases in your ATS project, the dashboard will give you a summarized overview of the current state of your project at a glance.
+If you already have some active test cases in your ATS app, the dashboard will give you a summarized overview of the current state of your app at a glance.

-The current state chart will show you the total number of test cases in your project.
-Furthermore, it will present you the state of your test cases as numeral and as percentage.
+The current state chart will show you the total number of test cases in your app.
+Furthermore, it will present you the state of your test cases as numeral.

 The 7-Day history chart reflects the state of your test cases over the past seven days.

-The test case treeview shows you detailed informations for all of your test cases and test suites.
-You can see the passed time since the latest execution, its result and the success rate.
+The Recent Tests section shows you detailed information for all of your test cases and test suites.
+You can see the passed time since the latest execution and its result.
 For test suites, the success rate is calculated using the results of all containing test cases.
-For data driven tests, the success rate is calculated on basis of the execution results of all records from the data set, they were executed with.

-The data set (meaning, the data driven test was executed with) is displayed in the test data column.
+The data set (which is the data set used by a data-driven test case) is displayed in the Test Data column.

-You can open the latest execution log of a test case by pressing Show Log.
+You can open the latest execution log of a failed test case by pressing Show Log.

-If your test suites contain one or more test suites/cases you can open a test suite by pressing the plus in front of the test suite name.
+If your test suites contain one or more test suites/cases, you can open the test suite by clicking the arrow in front of the test suite name.
 The test suite will expand and you will see all containing test suites/cases.
-For data driven tests, pressing the plus will show the executions for all records in the data set that they were executed with.

-You can navigate your project using the navigation sidebar to the left of the screen.
+You can navigate inside ATS using the menu on the left side of the screen.

-Over the sidebar you can navigate to different pages of the ATS:
+Using the menu, you can navigate to different pages inside ATS:

 4 Different User Roles